only1dallas/ServiceNowBookmarklets/README.md

 To use this:

 1. Copy this code, paste this into the "Location" of a new bookmark.
-You might name this "MetaBookmarkletCreator".
+For the "Name" you might put "MetaBookmarkletCreator".
 2. Navigate to the KB article (open in a new tab, without Service Now frames around it.
 You might cmd+click on the link of the KB article)
 3. Click on the bookmark you made in step 1
 4. Follow the instructions in the popup.

+Paste this into "location" of the bookmarklet:

 ```
 javascript: (function () {